African Masks in Art: A Black Artist’s Pen & Ink Tribute

 The Contemporary Conversation About African Masks in Art

-The conversation about African masks in art is more active and more nuanced today than it has ever been.
-Artists, scholars, curators, and communities across the African diaspora are interrogating how African visual traditions are represented, who gets to represent them, and what it means to engage with this imagery from a place of genuine cultural investment versus extraction.
+The dialogue around these traditions is more active and more layered today than it has ever been.
+Artists, scholars, curators, and communities across the African diaspora are questioning how African visual heritage gets represented, who gets to represent it, and what it means to engage with this imagery from a place of true cultural investment rather than extraction.
+That is a healthy and necessary conversation, and I want my work to sit squarely inside it instead of stepping around it.

-My pen and ink work is my contribution to that conversation — a Black artist creating African masks in art from a place of heritage, curiosity, and genuine craft.
-I do not claim to resolve the questions the conversation raises.
-But I try to engage with them seriously rather than avoiding them.
+My pen and ink body of work is, taken all together, my offering to this wider discussion — a Black artist making these drawings from a place of heritage, curiosity, and honest craft.
+I do not pretend to settle the questions the conversation raises.
+I simply try to engage them seriously instead of avoiding them, and I let that seriousness live in the work itself.

 Own Art from This Perspective

-My African mask prints are available as fine art prints, canvas wall art, and apparel.
-All editions are limited — therefore, act now if a piece speaks to you.
+My African mask prints come as fine art prints, canvas wall art, and apparel.
+Every edition is limited, so if a piece speaks to you, do not wait on it.

 African Mask Canvas Wall Art - Atok and 12 Tribe Chiefs